Krook9d/Chrome-password-exfiltrator/README.md

 ###### By file

-This way can be more adequate if you have restriction with a proxy for the email connection and if you have a physical access to the machine.
+This way might be more adequate if you have restrictions with a proxy for emails sending and if you have physical access to the machine.
-This version work goods with rubber ducky or bash bunny or flipper zero The script will grab the password and wrote it to a file.
-Feel free to specify an output file and add command to clean the log
+This version works well with rubber ducky or bash bunny or flipper zero.
+The script will grab the passwords and write them to a file.
+Feel free to specify an output file and to add a command to clean the logs.

 ![Alt Text](https://media.giphy.com/media/KV89f6lkh0asIu9vZN/giphy.gif)